qtumproject/documents/en/How-To-Add-Options/README.md

 # How to add options for Qtum node（or add config file）

-User can specify extra options(or set configurations) for qtum node, in order to enable/disable some specific features, other than default settings.
+User can specify extra options (or set configurations) for Qtum node, in order to enable/disable some specific features, other than default settings.

 This tutorial describes how to specify options (or configurations) to Qtum node.